hussein-elmlah/Node.JS-Contribution/README.md

-# ToDo CLI App
+# Node js Projects

-this is a simple todo command line interface (CLI) app built with nodejs
+this is a dedicated repo for some Nodejs projects.